Transaction graphs

 Select columns

-Click the Available columns button and select which of the columns you want to display in the transactions grid.
+Click the Available columns button and select which columns you want to display in the transactions grid.

 Drag the columns to rearrange the display order.